Maltby Pelletreau

 Listed in 1814 city directory at 38 George Street.

-- He was a partner in 1818-1822 with Curtis Clark in New York City NY as CLARK & PELLETREAU, jewelers, listed in directories at 80 Broadway.
+- Partnership: Curtis Clark, in 1818-1822, in New York City NY.
+As CLARK & PELLETREAU, jewelers, listed in directories at 80 Broadway.

-- He was a partner in 1822-1823 with Curtis Clark and William Upson in New York City NY as CLARK, PELLETREAU & UPSON, with a shop at 88 Broadway.
+- Partnership: Curtis Clark and William Upson, in 1822-1823, in New York City NY.
+As CLARK, PELLETREAU & UPSON, with a shop at 88 Broadway.
 The firm also had a branch store in Chaleston SC, run by George Clark.

-- He was a partner in 1823-1828 with John Bennett and D. C. Cook in New York City NY as PELLETREAU, BENNETT & COOK with shop located at 170 Broadway.
+- Partnership: John Bennett and D. C. Cook, in 1823-1828, in New York City NY.
+As PELLETREAU, BENNETT & COOK with shop located at 170 Broadway.
 The firm also did business in Charleston SC as BENNETT, COOK & Co, having taken over the shop of CLARK, PELLETREAU & UPSON.
 The firm was formally dissolved in November 1828 after the death of John Bennett on 21 June.
 4

 "NEW STORE, NEW FIRM AND NEW GOODS. . . .
 Bennett, Cooke & Co. have taken the Store No. 142 King-street, two doors above Queen-street.
 They have received, of the latest importations, a well selected assortment of GOODS."